polterguy/polterguy.github.io/workflows/index.md

 Magic implements workflows using [Hyperlambda](/hyperlambda/), which largely eliminates the need to visualise workflows using a graphical user interface, and allows the user to use the source code as the primary means to edit and maintain the workflow.
 This is only possible by completely dropping the idea of using XML and JSON as _"your workflow description language"_.

 To understand the above point, try to compare a Hyperlambda Workflow file with the equivalent XML-based workflow file.
 The Hyperlambda file is easily understood, while its XML equivalent is roughly as readable as machine code instructions.
-Watch the following video to understand how such workflows are built.
+Watch the following video for an introduction to Hyperlambda workflows.

 <iframe style="margin-left: auto; margin-right: auto; width: 560px; max-width: 100%; display: block;" width="560" height="315" src="https://www.youtube.com/embed/ITz1ASqsWoM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Advantages

-Being able to _"drag'n'drop"_ backend code together the way we do in the above video, has huge benefits.
+Being able to assemble backend code from reusable actions the way shown above has huge benefits.
 First of all it significantly lowers the bar for software development, allowing people without prior software development experience to create high quality backend code.
 Secondly, it makes it much faster to create said code.
 I clocked myself in regards to this, and found that in theory I could create 604,000 lines of code per month instead of 550 which is the industry standard.

 Obviously using LOC as a measure stick for productivity is typically not a good thing, but these were production grade lines of code, highly secure, scalable, and performing in regards to all neutral metrics - And I produced something _useful_ that would require _a lot_ of manual coding to create.
 In the following video I am creating a complete registration API in 15 minutes to illustrate the point.